Parent and Supporter Information

 Insider Tips:

-• The University of Regina cannot use modified classes for admission (these are courses are often numbered “21” or “31”).
+- The University of Regina cannot use modified classes for admission (these courses are often number “21” or “31” found on a transcript, etc.).

-• Grade 11 marks are important because we use them for Early Conditional Admission when your student when your student applies during grade 12.
+- Grade 11 marks are important because we use them for Early Conditional Admission when your student applies during grade 12.
 FYI: we also use the early conditional admission average for assessing scholarships and awards.

 The exact cost of education at the University of Regina depends on a variety of factors.
 Students should consider factors such as how many classes they will take, whether they will live in on-campus housing, how many textbooks they may need, and what their living expenses will be.
 It is important to be informed of all potential costs when creating a budget.